-Next, stop at Westminster Abbey, officially a place of worship owned by the royal family.
-Famous for its medieval architecture, do go in to take a look at the Poet's Corner where the likes of William Shakespeare and Charles Dickens are buried.
+Next, stop at Westminster Abbey, the official place of worship owned by the royal family; it’s famous for its medieval architecture.
+Make sure to look at the Poet's Corner where the likes of William Shakespeare and Charles Dickens are buried.

-Pass by Leicester Square and stop for a selfie at Piccadilly Circus.
-It is a crowded place so you will feel as if all of London congregates here.
+Move to Covent Garden next.
+You’ll see St Paul’s Cathedral along the way.
+Once you’re there, take a look at the beautiful Royal Opera House, pass by Leicester Square, and stop for a selfie at Piccadilly Circus.
+It’s a crowded place, so you’ll feel as if all of London congregates here.

-I ended my journey at Trafalgar Square, a spectacular open area dotted with fountains and statues with a sweeping staircase connecting you to the National Gallery.
-You will see the very tall Nelson's Column, where a statue of Lord Nelson who died in the 1805 Battle of Trafalgar, is atop.
-Grab a bite from a nearby takeaway before you depart for airport.
+End your journey at Trafalgar Square; a spectacular open area dotted with fountains and statues with a sweeping staircase connecting you to the National Gallery.
+You’ll see the very tall Nelson's Column, with a statue of Lord Nelson (who died in the 1805 Battle of Trafalgar) on top.

 Then grab a bite from a nearby takeaway stand before you depart for the airport.